JeffersonLab/clas12-qadb/README.md

 data are included in the QADB.

 The user must decide which defect bits should be filtered out of their analysis.
+See [the table of defect bits](#bitdefs) and decide which bits to use in the filter.

+> [!IMPORTANT]
-See [the table of defect bits](#bitdefs) to decide; special care must be taken for the `Misc` defect bit, which is assigned for runs (or part of runs) that have abnormal conditions, whether found on the timelines or documented in the log book.
+> Special care must be taken for the `Misc` defect bit, which is assigned for
+> runs (or part of runs) that have abnormal conditions, whether found on the
+> timelines or documented in the log book:
-- Each QA bin that has the `Misc` defect bit set includes a _comment_ in the QADB, explaining _why_ the bit was set
+> - Each QA bin that has the `Misc` defect bit set includes a _comment_ in the
+>   QADB, explaining _why_ the bit was set
-- The analyzer must decide whether or not data with the `Misc` defect bit should be excluded from their analysis
+> - The analyzer must decide whether or not data with the `Misc` defect bit
+>   should be excluded from their analysis
-- To help with this decision-making, [`Misc` summary tables are provided](#storage), which contain the comment(s) for each run
+> - To help with this decision-making, [`Misc` summary tables are provided](#storage),
+>   which contain the comment(s) for each run

 <a name="info"></a>
 # QA Information